astroskiff/skiff/docs/adding_instructions.md

-1) Define instruction in markodwn docs
+1) Define instruction in markodwn docs && in instructions.hpp
 2) Add instruction to assembler.
 Create function for handling the instruction, and add it to the regex->func map.
 3) Create an entry in the instruction_generator that will be leveraged by the assembler
 4) Add a test for the instruction in the instruction_generator tests